-1.2 Battery information
+1.2 Battery Information

-NANO3 is powered by a rechargeable battery.
+The NANO is powered by a rechargeable battery.
 The battery can be charged and discharged hundreds of times, but it will eventually wear out.
 Only use the approved battery and recharge your battery only with approved chargers.